DeepSkyWorkflows/deepskyworkflows.github.io/_posts/2021-09-27-astrophotography-without-a-telescope.md

 layout: post
 title:  "Astrophotography without a telescope"
 author: deepskyworkflows
-categories: [ PixInsight, AstroPixel Processor, Topaz Labs, Camera ]
+categories: [ PixInsight, Sony Alpha, AstroPixel Processor, Topaz Labs, Camera-only astrophotography, Stacking ]
-tags: [ camera, m42, exposure, stacking ]
+tags: [ m42 ]
 toc: true
 image: assets/images/gallery/orion/orion-annotated-fs.jpg
 description: "How to take deep sky pictures of galaxies and nebulae using nothing but a camera and a tripod."